imperugo/StackExchange.Redis.Extensions/README.md

 ```

-To specify the connection string is enough to add it into AppSetting in your config files (use **RedisConnectionString** as key) or specify your ``ConnectionMultiplexer``` instance into the constructor.
+To specify the connection string it's enough to add it into AppSetting in your config files (use **RedisConnectionString** as key) or specify your ``ConnectionMultiplexer``` instance into the constructor.

 ## Serialization